 The University has developed an internal system to identify sustainability-focused and related courses throughout our catalog.
-This system has identified hundreds of courses across all disciplines which we are using in the development of interdisciplinary undergraduate and masters programs in Sustainability.
-These programs are currently going through the approval process and UofL hopes to begin enrolling students in Sustainability degree programs in the near future.
-In the meantime, UofL students have a variety of options for studying sustainability at UofL including:
+This system has identified hundreds of courses across all disciplines which the Sustainability Council is using in the development of interdisciplinary degree programs in sustainability.
+Currently, students have a variety of options for studying sustainability at UofL, including:

 Through the Liberal Studies Program,

 course of study can major in topics such as Environmental Studies and